Government Small Business Lawyers & Federal Small Business Contract Lawyers DC

-Getting a government small business contract is especially difficult for companies seeking to get established in the federal procurement marketplace.
-When companies finally get federal contracts, they also experience difficulty and confusion with the various FAR regulations and SBA law as it relates to SBA small business size standards.
+Getting federal government contracts for small businesses is especially difficult for companies seeking to get established in the federal procurement marketplace.
+When companies finally get federal contracts, they also experience difficulty and confusion with the various FAR regulations and SBA small business government contract laws as it relates to SBA small business size standards.

 - Teaming agreements – business agreement between two parties